YoneRai12/ORALLMAgent/README.md

 Credentials must never be hardcoded.
 Populate the ``.env`` file or the credential manager and reference variables from automation steps using the ``env`` field.
-The browser tool intentionally stops when CAPTCHA or two‑factor authentication is detected so the user can intervene manually.
+The browser tool intentionally stops when CAPTCHA or two-factor authentication is detected so the user can intervene manually.

 ### Command line usage